MakeSchool-Tutorials/MakeSchoolNotes-Swift/P2-Introduction-Interface-Builder/content.md

 ![image](ib_launch_view.png)

+> [action]
-As show in the above image, click on the *SimpleApp* Label item, located under the *View* hierarchy.
+> As show in the above image, click on the *SimpleApp* Label item, located under the *View* hierarchy.
 This will highlight the 'SimpleApp' label as shown.

 You will notice on the right hand side the blue pencil looking icon has been selected, this is the *Attributes Inspector* panel and gives you great control over the currently selected resources attributes.